ndailey/NationalParkTSP/README.md

 # README

 **The Traveling Salesman Problem: National Parks Edition** creates the shortest route (by Euclidean distance) between coordinates inputted by the user.

-For further documentation and instructions, see **'NationalPark-TSP.ipynb'**.
+To see this script in action, go to [NationalPark-TSP.ipynb](https://github.com/ndailey/NationalParkTSP/blob/master/NationalPark-TSP.ipynb).

 To use this script:

 1. Set up Concorde using the steps outlined in this doc.
-2. Open the 'TSP.py' file in an IDE of your choice (I used [iPython Notebook](https://ipython.org)).
+2. Open the 'TSP.py' file in an IDE of your choice (I used iPython Notebook).
 3. In a separate window, open 'ProjectManual.pdf'.
 4. Read through 'ProjectManual.pdf' as you execute the TSP.py script, step-by-step.
 	a.
 The script should not be executed all at once.
 Some intermediate steps require you to work in the terminal.